openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 ### ohos.permission.ALLOW_CONNECT_CAR

-Allows an application to connect car.
+Allows an application to connect to an automobile head unit.

 **Permission level**：system_basic